hww/hww.github.io/projects/remis/index.md

 As lead developer I complete several project when worked for Remis Labs.

-The first project was a sound sythesizer with DSP implemented in Altera FLEX 10K PLD.
-As main CPU was used Zilog Z180, and Z8 as midi keybord controller.
+The first project was a sound sythesizer with digital signal processor based on Altera FLEX 10K programmable logic device.
+Zilog Z80 was a main central processing unit, and Zilog Z8 as keybord controller.

 ![Flex Synt](/projects/remis/flex-synth.png)

-Seond project was a mini game for Nintendo N64.
-To complete the task I have made ROM-emulator known as _PVBackup_.
-Also  create the cartrge for N64 with flash ROM chips on.
+Second project was a mini game for Nintendo N64 console.
+To complete my job task was designed Nintendo ROM-emulator known as _PVBackup_.
+Finaly was designed custom N64 cartrige.

 ![N64 Cartige](/projects/remis/cartrige.png)

-At last I create the sound synthesizer with Motorolla DSP and complete multivoice MIDI syntesizer firmware.
+As last task for Remis Labs I create a sound synthesizer based on Motorolla fixed point digital signal processor.
+I implement with `C` language, complete multivoice MIDI syntesizer sampler.

 ![Synthesizer](/projects/remis/synthesizer.jpg)

-Additionaly was created command line tool which alow to define and build sound bank.
+Additionaly was created command line tool which allow to define and build sound bank for this syntesizer or for N64 sofware development kit.

 ## Awards